folkehelseinstituttet/FHI_SC2_Pipeline_Illumina/README.md

 # FHI's SARS-CoV-2 Illumina Pipeline V13

+Version 13 of the bioinformatic pipeline for SARS-CoV-2 sequence analysis used at the [Folkehelseinstituttet](https://www.fhi.no)
 :warning: V12 is stil accesible via dockerhub: garcianacho/fhisc2:IlluminaV12

-Bioinformatic pipeline for SARS-CoV-2 sequence analysis used at the [Folkehelseinstituttet](https://www.fhi.no)

 ## Description
 Docker-based solution for sequence analysis of SARS-CoV-2 Illumina samples